benbrastmckie/VSCodium/README.md

 Although the settings menu is a nice way to see all the options at once, this is not the easiest way to save or reproduce your configuration.
 However, any changes that you make in the settings menu will be stored in the `settings.json` file.
-It is by backing up this settings file in a Git remote repository that you can easily reproduce your configuration without having to remember what settings you had before or scroll through endless options.
+It is by backing up this settings file with a Git remote repository that you can easily reproduce your configuration without having to remember what settings you had before or scroll through endless options.
 Although you could attempt to backup `settings.json` manually, the Git integration included in VSCodium provides an elegant way to stay backed up as you make changes to your configuration.
 Accordingly, the [Git](#Git) section below will describe how to use Git to backup your configuration as well as your academic projects.